denghuichao/media-get/README.md

 **MediaGet** - Download media from anywhere, beautifully and securely.

-*Built with ❤️ using you-get, React, and modern web technologies.*
+*Built with ❤️ using yt-dlp, React, and modern web technologies.*